-Presentation style and format is another important fact to make your portfolio more lucrative to whom will view it.
-An unorganized and badly presented portfolio will not get a proper judgement from your viewers.
-Again, you have to enhance the quality of portfolio images through presentation techniques, borders and the color of the backing sheet.
+Presentation style and format is another important fact to make your portfolio more lucrative to those who will view it.
+An unorganized and badly presented portfolio will not get a proper judgment from your viewers.
+Again, you have to enhance the quality of portfolio images through presentation techniques, borders, and the color of the backing sheet.

 Once the portfolio styling, format, designs are ready; it’s time to focus on the content.
 How can you arrange the contents in your portfolio?

 Here are some suggestions-

 You may be interested in creating an online portfolio of your photographs.
 You can create a custom website by yourself which can be a representation of your own unique brand.
 But if you want to focus on your work, you can use the portfolio builder site.
 The benefit of using such a site is that it will help you to create a working, professional site in a short amount of time.
 Now you can focus on creating and refining your photography.